gbarkerz/AccessibleSolitaire/README.md

 Your feedback can make a real difference, so please let me know by messaging "Sa11ytaire Help" at Facebook, or e-mail gbarkerz@hotmail.com.

-Some technical details relating to building the Android version of the app are available at [Case Study: Building a Multi-Platform Accessible Solitaire Game](https://www.linkedin.com/pulse/case-study-building-multi-platform-accessible-solitaire-guy-barker-zwlxe) and [Accessible Solitaire for iOS and Android: Reaching the Starting Line](https://www.linkedin.com/pulse/accessible-solitaire-ios-android-reaching-starting-line-guy-barker-8ad9e).
+Some technical details relating to building the Android version of the app are available at [Case Study: Building a Multi-Platform Accessible Solitaire Game](https://www.linkedin.com/pulse/case-study-building-multi-platform-accessible-solitaire-guy-barker-zwlxe), [Accessible Solitaire for iOS and Android: Reaching the Starting Line](https://www.linkedin.com/pulse/accessible-solitaire-ios-android-reaching-starting-line-guy-barker-8ad9e), and [.NET MAUI Day 2025: Sharing Practical Learnings on App Accessibility](https://www.linkedin.com/pulse/net-maui-day-2025-sharing-practical-learnings-app-guy-barker-0hxde).

 Short videos demonstrating some of the ways that Accessible Solitaire can be played are referenced below.
 Please note that currently these videos do not have captions or audio descriptions.